dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 To do this, I have used Eficode's public [`quotes-flask`](https://github.com/eficode-academy/quotes-flask) application that they use for educational purposes.
 It is a simple application consisting of a frontend, backend, and a database.
 I will refer to this application as "Quote App".

-The frontend is a website where users can post and read "quotes" from other users.
+Quote App's frontend is a website where users can post and read "quotes" from other users.
 The quotes are posted and sent to the backend-service, which then stores the data in a Postgres database.

 The Quote App is built to be run on Kubernetes, and the repository already contains Kubernetes manifests.
 The system uses a Postgres database running in a standalone _Pod_.
 To showcase the implementation of a universal control plane's ability to provision database resources on cloud providers, I have replaced the Postgres-database-pod with a managed database running in a cloud provider.
 Besides that, I have not changed the overall architecture.